tanersener/flutter-ffmpeg/README.md

     deployment target.
     ```

-  You can fix this issue by adding the definition to your `ios/Podfile` file.
+  You can fix this issue by adding the following definition to your `ios/Podfile` file.

     - `Main` releases
     ```